 - Best Potty Training Tips for Girls

-- Do’s & Dont’s while Potty Training Girls
+- Dos & Don’ts While Potty Training Girls

-- Potty Training Girls vs. Boys – The Real Differences:
+- Potty Training Girls Vs Boys – The Real Differences

 Video: Potty Training for Girls

-What is Potty Training?
+What Is Potty Training?

-When to Start Potty Training Girls?
+When to Start Potty Training for Girls?

-How to Start Toilet Training for Girls?
+How to Start Toilet Training for Girls

-Be ready for accidents: There are going to be numerous accidents during the process of toilet training.
+There are going to be numerous accidents during the process of toilet training.
 Do not lose your cool or scold your daughter for not learning sooner.
 Any negative comment from you may slow down the process or even make your baby regress.

 Signs of Potty Training Readiness for Children

-Physical signs: Firstly, you may want to check if your baby is coordinated enough to walk.
+Firstly, you may want to check if your baby is coordinated enough to walk.
 You may also want to wait till your baby pees a fair amount at one go and has a well-formed bowel movement at a foreseeable time.
-Also, having a dry time of at least 2 to 3 hours or so during nap time will come very handy while making your plans around potty training your daughter.
+Also, having a dry time of at least 2 to 3 hours or so during nap time will come very handy while making your plans to potty training your daughter.

-Behavioural signs: You need to wait to train your toddler till she can sit quietly in one place for at least five minutes.
+You need to wait to train your toddler till she can sit quietly in one place for at least five minutes.
 Experts say that this is easier to achieve in girls than in boys.
 She should also be able to pull her pants up and down to some extent.

 Being able to follow simple and straightforward instructions is another cognitive development that is desirable before starting any training.
 Experts also emphasise that children who start tidying up their toys on their own are prepared to go through training to keep themselves clean.
-They should also have some code word for stool and urine which they can use to communicate whenever they must pee or poop.
+They should also have some code word for stool and urine, which they can use to communicate whenever they must pee or poop.

 All the signs mentioned above will help parents determine the right time to start toilet training their toddlers.